Read time: 15 minutes | Key insight: What they’re looking for reveals their core fear

 - "I prefer routine and predictability"

-- Resistance to trying new experiences
+- Unwillingness to try something new

 Type 8: The Challenger - Testing for Authenticity